spacecloud-io/space-docs/content/security/security-rules/conditional-access/matching-request-and-claims.md

 Then you can refer to the organization name in your `f1`/`f2` of the `match` rule as `args.auth.organization.name`.

-The value of the variable is decided at the run time by the Space Cloud.
+The value of the variable is evaluated at the run time by the Space Cloud.

 ### Using helper functions in fields